openmhealth/web-visualizations/README.md

 ![Configured Chart](http://www.openmhealth.org/media/viz_example_default_options.png "Default Chart")

-If, for example, you would like to graph `heart_rate` data as a blue line with blue dots and no tooltips, you may use the following configuration object:
+If, for example, you would like to graph `heart_rate` data with a blue line and no tooltips, you may use the following configuration object:

 ```javascript
 {